 Here, we could see the farm of The Boss with a yard having a giant tree beside a sty and a ranch for horses.
 This farm made the daughter of the E Street Band leader into a qualified equestrian.

-Comparing the celebrity houses, the common part is the poolside garden with varieties of flowers with potted plants like agave, boston fern, and bamboo palm, which is noticeable in Bruce Springsteen’s mansion too.
+Comparing the celebrity houses, the common part is the poolside garden with varieties of flowers with potted plants like agave, Boston fern, and bamboo palm, which is noticeable in Bruce Springsteen’s mansion too.

-Create A Bruce Springsteen-Inspired Garden
+Create A Bruce Springsteen Type Garden

 The most iconic and influential musician and New Jerseyan officially received his birth date 23rd September as Bruce Springsteen Day and is celebrated in the Garden State.